This holiday season, we could all use a little light.

 The Pittsburgh Zoo & PPG Aquarium Zoo Lights Drive-Thru offers themed light displays, classic “frosted” characters, and carols.
 Featuring thousands of environmentally-friendly LED lights, this is a vehicle-only experience.
 Tickets are $50 per vehicle (or $40 if you’re a Zoo member), and are available for purchase in timed increments online.

 Christmas Light-Up in Clinton

-Now in its 27th year, the Christmas Light-Up Celebration in Clinton offers a one-mile drive-thru experience of light displays in a wooded setting.
+For more than 25 years, the Christmas Light-Up Celebration in Clinton, Findlay Township, has offered a one-mile drive-thru experience of light displays in a wooded setting.
 Tickets are $10 per vehicle, and must be paid in cash.
 The display is open nightly from 5:00 to 10:00 p.m.
-Find directions, and more information, online.
+Find directions (set your GPS to 600 Clinton Park Drive, Imperial, PA), and more information, online.

 Holiday Lights on the Lake

-Take the drive to Altoona to visit Holiday Lights on the Lake, a festive and family-friendly event that offers more than 50 acres of drive-thru light displays.
-Tickets start at $13 for cars, and the exhibit is open nightly from 6:00 to 10:00 p.m.
+Take the drive to Altoona to visit Holiday Lights on the Lake, a festive and family-friendly event that has been offering more than 50 acres of drive-thru light displays for more than 25 years.
+Tickets start at $15 for cars, and the exhibit is open nightly from 6:00 to 10:00 p.m.
 Holiday Lights on the Lake also includes a Santa Village with a gift shop, and socially-distanced Santa sightings.
 Find out more information online.